The Top 2 Factors in Choosing Dance Flooring

 Different styles of dance require different levels of slip resistance.
 Ballet dancers need a much higher degree of grip than do ballroom or bare feet dancers.
 While much of the slip control can be regulated through the use of proper footwear, floor surfaces still play a critical role.

-Proper care, storage, and cleaning is critical to maintaining proper slip control on your dance surface and extending the life of your dance floor.
+Proper care, storage, and cleaning are critical to maintaining proper slip control on your dance surface and extending the life of your dance floor.
 Avoiding even minimal dirt and water can play a huge role.
 Gym floor coverings can help protect your dance floor surface when not in use for dancing.

 Shock absorption